SandyRodger/JS_210/schwetank.md

 ### variable scope, especially how variables interact with function definitions and blocks

-- In the example below x is not declared, mererly assigned.
+- In the example below x is not declared, merely assigned.

 ```
 function foo() {